What is a Trust Transfer Deed?

 The trustee is a person who holds title to the trust property, on behalf of the grantor, for the benefit of the beneficiary or beneficiaries.
 The trustee and the grantor can be the same person, which is often the case in a revocable trust.

 So even though the grantor owns the property in a trust, once that property is held in trust for one or more beneficiaries, the property interest becomes bifurcated.
-This means that even the the trustee holds legal title to the trust assets on behalf of the grantor, the beneficiaries of those assets have an equitable interest in the property, which is a legally enforceable right.
+This means that even though the trustee holds legal title to the trust assets on behalf of the grantor, the beneficiaries of those assets have an equitable interest in the property, which is a legally enforceable right.

 So if the trustee takes action that diminishes the value of the trust property, or takes other action inconsistent with the trust instructions, the beneficiaries still have a legal claim against the trustee even though they do not technically “own” the property yet.